Amplitude recursions with an extra marked point: Genus one (one-loop level)

+The regularized boundary value $\bC_1^\El$ contains $(L{-}1)$-point configuration\hyp{}space integrals at genus one whereas $\bC_0^\El$ contains $(L{+}1)$-point configuration\hyp{}space integrals at genus zero. \end{proposition} \begin{proof} While the statement in \eqn{eqn:assocEq} follows straightforwardly from the discussion in \subsecref{ssec:KZBassociator} and the form of the KZB equation in theorem~\ref{thm:maintheorem}, the boundary values $\bC_0^\El$ and $\bC_1^\El$ will be explicitly constructed and shown to contain the respective configuration\hyp{}space integrals below.
+Following definition \eqn{eqn:genus1BoundaryValues}, we will have to evaluate

-where $\bC^\El_{0,w}$ and $\bC^\El_{1,w}$ denote the regularized limits of the subvectors $\Selbld^\El_w(z_2)$ of weight $w$ and the second equality in the above equations follows from the block-diagonal form of $x^{(1)}$.
-Switching again to finite matrix size, we define
+where $\bC^\El_{0,w}$ and $\bC^\El_{1,w}$ denote the regularized limits of the subvectors $\Selbld^\El_w(z_2)$ of weight $w$ and the second equality in the above equations follows from the block-diagonal form of the matrix $x^{(1)}$.
+Switching to finite matrix size, we define